SFTtech/openage/doc/ideas/fr_technical_overview.md

 Unit AI            | UAI8       | Aggressive stance for monks (auto-convert).
 Auto-flee stance.
 Non-coward stance for villagers.
 Allow selecting the default stance in production buildings.
 Unit AI            | UAI9       | Set rally point on moving units.
 Unit AI            | UAI10      | Better attack move.
+Unit AI            | UAI11      | Option to allow a unit to auto-explore the map.
+Can be deactivated in the lobby options.
 Pathing            | PA1        | Groups can move as group or on command each with its own movement speed.
 Pathing            | PA2        | Auto-resolution of blocking situations
 Pathing            | PA3        | Individual path searching cost for tiles.
 Allow users to manually mark parts of the map as more expensive/No-go areas. e.g. firing range of castles.